 Below, you will find sections describing some of these assignment types.
 Projects are evenly weighted unless otherwise mentioned.

 Labs are graded on correct completion.
 Completion of all labs is highly recommended for success in the course.
 Each of the labs are graded out of 2 points.
-Please note that these are not 2 points each from the 30 points “Labs” portion in your course grade.
-Each lab is simply graded out of 2 points, and we will scale the lab total up to the 30 points course grade portion.
+Please note that these are not 2 points each from the 15 points “Labs” portion in your course grade.
+Each lab is simply graded out of 2 points, and we will scale the lab total to the 15 points course grade portion.